What’s My IP Address

 The IP address visible to a web server is not the internal IP address assigned to your device within a local network.
 Instead, the external IP address represents the broader network you are connected to, such as your home or office network.

-This external IP address is what websites and external services see—consequently, your external IP address changes when you switch between wireless networks.
-However, your internal IP address, used for communication within your local network, remains distinct and unaltered by these network changes.
+This external IP address is what websites and external services see; consequently, it changes when you switch between wireless networks.
+However, your internal IP address, used for communication within your local network, remains unchanged by these network changes.

-Many Internet service providers assign businesses or homes a static (unchanging) IP address.
-Some services expire and reassign IP addresses regularly.
-If your IP address is static, it’s a best practice to filter out your traffic from GA4 (and anyone else working on your site and skewing your reporting).
+Many Internet service providers assign businesses and homes static (unchanging) IP addresses.
+Some services regularly expire and reassign IP addresses.
+If your IP address is static, it’s best practice to filter your traffic from GA4 (and from anyone else working on your site who might skew your reporting).